cristibctr/volvo-cem-cracker/README.md

 A research project grown out of curiosity.
 Cracks 6 bytes of pin code via High Speed CAN-bus in under 20 minutes.

+The repository includes a **BUILDING.md** file with step-by-step instructions for compiling the sketch on either a Teensy 4.x or an STM32F411 "black pill".
+When targeting STM32 remember to copy `hal_conf_extra.h` next to the `.ino` and install the `STM32_CAN` library from the Arduino Library Manager.

 See **BUILDING.md** for instructions on compiling and uploading the sketch on Teensy or STM32 boards.

 ## Supported platforms: